 Immense learning takes place when we shift from rote learning to hands-on learning.
-This shift in approach gives children leadership and allows them to lead the learning process.
+This shift in approach gives children leadership and allows them to lead the learning process and is the very basis of the STEM approach to education.
 Instead of acting like a teacher, the adult acts like a facilitator, like a guide mentoring the child and helping them observe and deduce answers from their existent knowledge and new experiences.

 Try your hands at this fun science experiment – Balancing Butterfly.
 Not only this experiment is fun to do, it also explores the concepts of balance, symmetry and center of mass.
 Something you and your children use in daily life like while riding a bicycle or skating.
 Surfers, gymnasts, motorbike racers, skiers use it all the time!

 For this Fun Science Experiment, you will need: